 Set a Budget

 When planning a trip to Walt Disney World resort, there are two separate budgets you need to make.

 The first is for your trip package.
 This should include the basics that cannot be avoided.
 This includes your airfare, hotel, and park passes.

 The second budget is how much your family will spend on food and souvenirs during your Disney vacation.

 Consider A Disney Package

 Orlando is a tourist hot spot, which means there are a myriad of bargain packages for airfare and hotel accommodations on and off Disney property.
-However, you choose to plan your trip, start early and you will get the best savings possible.
+However, if you choose to plan your trip, start early and you will get the best savings possible.
 This is truly a magical vacation and one that does not have to put you in debt.